ben-roy/WSProxy/README.md

 # WSProxy
-Proxify https web service to the simple http equivalent url.
+Proxify https web service to the simple http equivalent url. created by behnam raeisifard